pranavpeter2050/community/README.md

 - We can get the user's location (Latitude & Longitude) using the `geolocation API`.
 See `CameraPage: line 155`.
 - We pass the latitude &longitude we got from above into a `geocode API` to get user's city/country etc. See `CameraPage: line 155`.
 Check *Geocode.xyz* in Reference section.
 - Quasar has a in-built plugin to help show *Dialogs* to the user.
 Read more [here](https://quasar.dev/quasar-plugins/dialog)
+- Quasar has a in-built plugin to help show *Loading state (i.e a component is loading)* to the user.
+Read more [here](https://quasar.dev/quasar-plugins/loading)
+- To add *loading state* for input field, check [here](https://quasar.dev/vue-components/input#loading-state)

 ## Reference